CoaxolotlCable/jekylton/guides/getting-started.md

 This directory hold files that are typically small bits of code that appear on more than one page, like a nav bar or footer.
 This way, if you want to change the footer on all your site pages, you can change it in just one spot.

 ### `_layouts` directory
 This directory provides the basic layouts for different kinds of pages.
 We want all our pages to have well-formed HTML, which means they need to start with `<!DOCTYPE html>`.
-So you see that's the first line of code on the
+So you see that's the first line of code on the page.

 These pages will include bits of code from the `_includes` directory to assemble a complete webpage.